tylanoflynn/SQL-Project/QA.md

 * Importing only useful information from analytics and divying it up appropriately.
 * Joins having the correct number of entries, particularly where I am only interested in sessions that resulted in transactions)

-QA Process:
-Describe your QA process and include the SQL queries used to execute it.

 # Preimport